 A. A laser is a beam of light that creates heat with pigment, which is the color in our skin and hair.
 The darker and thicker the hair is, the better the laser works.
 The heat disables the hair follicle, which causes hair growth to stop.
 It then disconnects from the hair bulb, which causes that particular hair to be pushed up to the surface on it's own quicker than normal.
 This can cause hair growth spurt in some areas, which is normal.
 The hair will eventually fall out of the follicle, which can take up to two to three weeks after treatment.

 Our hair grows in three different stages: anagen, catagen, and telogen.
 Laser hair removal is only effective on the hair growing in the anagen stage; therefore, it is normal to see the hair growing back in patches after treatment.

 Q. How do I prepare for my treatment?

-A. Be sure to shave the area being treated the day before.
-Do not shave the day of because this could cause razor burn and cause discomfort, rash, or irritation combined with the heat of the laser.
+A. Be sure to shave the area being treated the day of your treatment.
 Also, be sure to stay out of direct sunlight for at least three to four weeks before and after treatment.
 Do not wax, pluck, thread, or use chemicals to remove hair.
 Shaving is the only method allowed.
 Please be sure to let us know of any medical changes.